moorepants/SymPEPs/SymPEP-governance.md

 adopted this with the merger of SymPEP 001 in September 2023, but there has been little to no use of the system since then.

+2016 mention of "all prs must be reviewed" policy: https://groups.google.com/g/sympy/c/KJwDwT_P6Lw/m/27ha6ipuBwAJ

 ## Detailed description

 This SymPEP proposes:

 - retain tacit consensus for small to medium changes
 - SymPEPs for large changes
-- move to a board with formalized voting
+- move to a steering council with an explicit decision making process
 - introduce quartely video conferences
 - public finances